philterd/philter-sdk-java/README.md

 ## Release History

 * 1.3.1:
-  * Changed from com.mtnfog to io.philterd.
+  * Changed from com.mtnfog to ai.philterd.
 * 1.3.0:
   * Added support for SSL authentication.
   * Added support for filtering PDF documents.